clowdhaus/eksup/README.md

 - What is the guidance for batch workloads?
 - What is the recommended way to manage the lifecycle of Fargate profiles?
-  - Should users have one profile per AZ?
-  - Should users name their profile with the Kubernetes version to aid in upgrades (deploy profiles with next version, remove prior version)?
+  - Best way to "roll" profiles after the control plane Kubernetes version has been upgraded
 - What is the churn calculation for updating node groups?
   - When updating a self-managed node group, how many instances are spun up before instances are terminated, whats the lifecycle, etc.
   - Same for EKS managed node group - how much do we surge to (max), etc.